 *The salary information listed is based on national median salaries, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

-There were over 806,000 police and detectives in the U.S. in 2014, the last year for which the Bureau of Labor Statistics (BLS) has data.
-Employment is expected to grow 4 percent from 2014 to 2024.
+There were over 806,000 police and detectives in the U.S. in 2016, the last year for which the Bureau of Labor Statistics (BLS) has data.
+Employment is expected to grow 7 percent through 2026.
 The BLS predicts that continued interest in public safety will lead to new job openings for police officers.
 But it also says that some jobs may be competitive, depending on where they are.